-- Replacement Adjustment: HCD applies a replacement adjustment between .5% and 5% to the total housing stock based on the current 10-year annual average percent of demolitions the region's local government annual reports to Department of Finance (DOF).
+- 7. Replacement Adjustment: HCD applies a replacement adjustment between .5% and 5% to the total housing stock based on the current 10-year annual average percent of demolitions the region's local government annual reports to Department of Finance (DOF).
 For ABAG the 10-year annual average multiplied by the length of the projection period is .40%, and the minimum .50% adjustment is applied. - 8.
 Occupied Units: This figure reflects DOF's estimate of occupied units at the start of the projection period (June 30, 2022). - 9.
-Cost Burden Adjustment: HCD applies an adjustment to the projected need by comparing the difference in cost-burden by income group for the region to the cost-burden by income group for the comparable regions, as determined by ABAG.
+Cost Burden Adjustment: HCD applies an adjustment to the projected need by comparing the difference in cost-burden by income group for the region to the costburden by income group for the comparable regions, as determined by ABAG.
 The very-low and low income RHNA is increased by the percent difference (66.64%-66.00%=.64%) between the region and the comparable region cost burden rate for households earning 80% of area median income and below, then this difference is applied to very low- and low-income RHNA proportionate to the share of the population these groups currently represent.
 The moderate and above-moderate income RHNA is increased by the percent difference (16.25%-13.10%=3.15%) between the region and the comparable region cost burden rate for households earning above 80% Area Median Income, then this difference is applied to moderate and above moderate income RHNA proportionate to the share of the population these groups currently represent.
-The share of the population set to moderate and above moderate income RHNA is increased by the percent difference is applied to moderate and above moderate income RHNA is increased by the percent difference is applied to moderate and above moderate income RHNA proportionate to the share of the population these groups currently represent.
 Data is from 2012-2016 CHAS.